Framstag/libosmscout/webpage/content/documentation/stylesheet.md

 `FeatureAttr`
 : Name of a feature followed by a point followed by the name of the feature attribute that holds the to be evaluated value.
 Example: `Name.name`

+`OffsetRel`
+: Position of a way in relation to the original way.
+Possible values are
+  * `base` - (default) offset in relation to the original way
+  * `leftOutline` - offset in relation to the left outline
+  * `rightOutline` - offset in relation to the right outline
+  * `laneDivider` - offset on each lane divider - if lane information is available for the given way and the numbe rof lanes is greater than 1.

 ## Slots